cheryl-barnes/Predation_TrophicStability/README.md

 ## File Structure
 Input data (survey and food habits), shapefiles, and model outputs can all be found in Folder 1 ('1_Data' folder).
 Folders 2 through 5 contain species-specific analyses for each component of the predation index (resulting estimates are stored in the data folder).
 Folder 6 contains predation indices (all predators combined) for each of the spatial scales of interest: basin, the area encompassed by the stock assessment for Gulf of Alaska pollock, subregion, and statistical area.
 Script files in Folder 6 also include variance ratio calculations, which enabled estimates of synchrony and portfolio effects.
 Specific analyses that resulted in publication tables and figures are noted throughout.

+All analyses were conducted using R v3.6 (R Core Team 2018).

 ## Data Sources
 <b>Total Predator Biomass</b>: Total biomass estimates were obtained from the most recent stock assessment for each groundfish predator (Barbeaux et al. 2017, Dorn et al. 2017, Hanselman et al. 2017, Spies et al. 2017, Stewart and Hicks 2017).
 Coast-wide estimates for Pacific Halibut were adjusted to reflect biomass in the Gulf of Alaska.